 Perry was not a professional angler, just a Great Depression-era farmer enjoying an afternoon on the lake.
 On the way home, he stopped to weigh his prize fish at the post office and fed his family of six for two whole days.

-While others have gotten close to beating the record, George Perry still holds the title for the biggest largemouth ever caught.
+While others have come close to beating the record, George Perry still holds the title for catching the biggest largemouth.
 Take a trip to Georgia and see if you can topple the 90-year streak!

 Are There Any Other Bass Records From Delaware?